 The Moguls Start will preferably be an open start with a light beam installed approximately 1.5 - 2.0 metres down across the hill parallel to the starting line.
 The starting line and the light beam will be as wide as the control gates on top of the course are set.
 There will be a starting line.
 Competitors should plant their poles in front of the line and their boots should stay behind until the starting signal is given.
 The starting installation will be located where competitors have easy access to their skiing line and can quickly reach full speed after leaving the start.
 Refer to Timing Booklet.

 4204.3 Air Bump Criteria and Specifications Measurement

 Distance from:

-the end of the last Bump to the Takeoff 4.0 m - 5.0 m
+- the end of the last Bump to the Takeoff 5.0 m - 6.0 m

-- the Airbump Takeoff to end of landing 15.0 m
+- the Airbump Takeoff to end of landing 15.0 m - 18.0 m (Top Air) 15.0 m - 20.0 m (Bottom Air)

+Greater than 26°

-- Jump Height 50 - 60 cm
+- Jump Height

-- Landing Zone Gradient Greater than 26°
+- Landing Zone Gradient

-- Takeoff Angle 26° to 30°

-- Air Bump Width 130cm± 10cm
+- Takeoff Angle 26° to 35° - Air Bump Width 130 cm - 150 cm